 If most observers approached it as the religious devotional exercise that it is, perhaps more tourists would act differently.

 Instead, sadly, it seems that so many approach Tak Bat as a cultural show put on for them, which it is not.

-Some of the guidelines we did our best to adhere to was wearing appropriate dress, standing a good distance from the procession, and taking photos from a distance without a flash and with a long (zoom) lens — generally, the more discreet, unobtrusive, and most importantly, respectful you can be, the better.
+Some of the guidelines we did our best to adhere to were dressing modestly, standing a good distance (several meters) from the procession, and taking photos from a distance with a long lens (zoom lens) and without a flash.

-We found it most satisfying to stow the camera completely after ten minutes, and simply observe the procession from across the street, despite the many onlookers who opted differently.
+We found it most satisfying to stow the camera completely after ten minutes and simply observe the procession from across the street, despite the many onlookers who opted differently.